le-chartreux/modern-python/tutorial/project-initialization/file-architecture.md

 Then you will need to create three files:

-- `README.md`, a description of your project and the ways to install it to your users.
+- `README.md`, a description of your project and the ways to install it.
 - `.gitignore`, the list of filesystem elements that Git will ignore.
 You can use [this one](https://github.com/github/gitignore/blob/main/Python.gitignore).
 - `LICENSE`, to protect your work.
 Refer to [choosealicense](https://choosealicense.com/) to find the one that suits you.
 I will go for the [MIT License](https://mit-license.org/).